MakCUkr/DFS-BFS-Prolog/README.md

 # DFS and Best-first search implemented in Prolog.

 This is a working implementation of the DFS and Best-first search algorithms in Prolog.
 The program searches for a route to be taken from one city to another by applying the mentioned algorithms.
 All the distances form one city to another are given as predicates in `final.pl`.
 Separate working models for DFS and BFS (best-first search) can be found in `sep_models/`.
 This was part of an assignment for Artificial Intelligence course at IIIT Delhi.
 The data for distacnes between cities as a CSV is in `roaddistance.csv`, and the assignment problem statement is in `problem.pdf`.
+Note: for showing more details about how each path was explored, all the "write" commands in `final.pl` can be uncommented.

 ### DFS explanation